Janyn Perez 1st-December 1361

 The murmuring change into a muted cheer.
 She waited for the sound to subside.

 ‘If you perform well, there will be opportunities for all of you.
 However for now, every one of you will report to a different ship.
 I wish you welcome and good fortune.’

 Without any further prompting the murmuring turned into a full throated cheer.

 Aquila retreated from the rail of the balcony, waited until Janyn had counted to ten and then when he gave signal advanced again to the rail, holding both arms in the air and presenting a spectacular image.

 The result was wave after wave of cheering.

 Janyn returned to the lower room and the door once again was opened and then locked behind him.
 Aquila finally retreated from the rail

 Janyn tried to speak several times but was forced to wait until the cheering died away.
 ‘Thank you for coming.
 As you were promised I will now give you a modest sum as your signing on fee.
 In the pouch will also be details of your first tour of duty.
 The ships name and where you should join her are clearly identified.
 You will all join different ships which are currently manned with experienced crews, so that your development will be as quick as possible.’

 As the sailors filed out they were all given a pouch.

 Once everyone had left, Janyn returned to the upper floor.
 The fire now roared, the focal point of the balcony.
-Piers and William were stood either side of the fire facing the room.
-Pierce wriggled.
+Henry and William were stood either side of the fire facing the room.
+William wriggled.
 ‘Oh that is nice, I have been frozen all day.’